Oscar Best Song longlist: From Dolly Parton’s ‘Travelin’ Thru’ to ‘Nobody Jesus But You’

 After five years a father and daughter reunite, only to find that their new-found relationship is less than perfect.

 Love Is the Drug (USA).
-Dir.: Elliott Lester.
+Director: Elliott Lester.

 A love triangle among recent high school graduates proves deadly.